Description of School

 Key Stage 2

 Rosewood currently offers provision for a cohort of Y6s.
-A Primary Specialist (SW) is in post from September 2018 and is providing an English curriculum based upon the new Primary NC.
-Pupils will be prepared for the KS2 SATs in May 2019.
+A Primary Specialist (SW) is providing an English curriculum based upon the new Primary NC.
+Pupils will be prepared for the KS2 SATs in May 2020.

 From 2017, Level Descriptors have been determined in line with the new GCSE grades of 1- 9.